Frequently Asked Questions

 Perinatal hospice appeals to people all along the spectrum of opinion on abortion.
 Parents who choose to continue their pregnancies hold varying opinions on the issue of abortion; many say their decision to continue is a parenting decision, not a political one.
 People who oppose abortion can support perinatal hospice as a way to honor a baby whose life has intrinsic value, no matter how brief or "imperfect."
 People who support legalized abortion can also support perinatal hospice as a rational, healing, affirming choice that should be offered to parents as an alternative to terminating the pregnancy.
 Perinatal hospice transcends the abortion debate.

 However, parents who terminate their pregnancies also grieve deeply and need support for their sorrow.
 As caregivers see how perinatal palliative care benefits their patients, some observe that patients who abort their pregnancies are experiencing comparatively more emotional difficulty, and some have asked whether perinatal palliative care can also be incorporated into pregnancy termination.
 Some best practices for perinatal bereavement care — a key component of perinatal hospice and palliative care — can be incorporated into the emotional care of parents who choose to terminate, depending on the abortion method used.
 For example, well-established best practices for perinatal bereavement care include encouraging parents to see and hold the baby immediately after delivery; helping parents collect keepsakes such as footprints and photographs; and treating the baby's body with dignity, including a respectful burial or cremation rather than incineration or disposal as medical waste.
 Those may be possible for parents who terminate via premature induction in a hospital.
-But it's important to note that some well-established elements of good perinatal bereavement care (such as photographs, the opportunity to hold the baby, and keepsakes such as footprints) may not be possible when aborting via D&E, D&X, or variations of those procedures.
-Some form of bereavement care for heartbroken parents who choose to end their pregnancies is possible and needed, but it cannot be called perinatal hospice or perinatal palliative care.
+But it's important to note that some well-established elements of good perinatal bereavement care (such as photographs, the opportunity to hold the baby, and keepsakes such as footprints) may not be possible when aborting via D&E, D&X, or variations of those destructive procedures.
+Some form of bereavement care for heartbroken parents who choose abortion is possible and needed, but it cannot be called perinatal hospice or perinatal palliative care.

 Is perinatal hospice expensive?